mozilla/webxr-api/WebXR API.md

 A script can request an virtual Reality from the session in order to create a fully virtual environment by requesting and then rendering into the Reality's XRLayer.

-### Todo
-- configuration (e.g. change white balance on camera input, change options on map view)
+- How do we support configuration (e.g. change white balance on camera input, change options on map view)?

 ## XRPointCloud